ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/declarations/functions.rst

 -------------------

 You can give function parameters a |ctc| initializer, to make them 'optional'.
-If a function is called without some of it's optional parameters, they will automatically use the default value provided instead.
+If a function is called without some of its optional parameters, they will automatically use the default value provided instead.
 No non-optional parameters may appear after an optional parameter.